hummingbot/hummingbot-site/docs/v2-strategies/examples/index.md

 For users, their primary interface is the [V2 Script](../v2-scripts/), a file that defines the configuration parameters and serves as the bridge between the user and the strategy.

-To generate a configuration file for a V2 script, run:
+To generate a configuration file for a script, run:
 ```
 create --script-config [SCRIPT_FILE]
 ```

+The auto-complete for `[SCRIPT_FILE]` will only display the scripts in the local `/scripts` directory that are configurable.

 You will be prompted to define the strategy parameters, which are saved in a YAML file in the `conf/scripts` directory.
 Afterwards, you can run the script by specifying this config file:
 ```
 start --script [SCRIPT_FILE] --conf [SCRIPT_CONFIG_FILE]`
 ```

+The auto-complete for `[SCRIPT_CONFIG_FILE]` will display config files in the local `/conf/scripts` directory.

 ## Directional Strategies